caspark/BlueEngineEGUI/README.md

 ## Dependency justification

 * `blue_engine`: Used obiously for exporting some components and struct declrations required to design the API
-* `egui_wgpu_backend`: Used to assist in applying egui to wgpu graphics backend.
+* `egui-wgpu`: Used to assist in applying egui to wgpu graphics backend.
 Which is same graphics backend used in Blue Engine.
-* `egui_winit_platform`: Support for Winit windowing.
+* `egui-winit`: Support for Winit windowing.
 Which is same windowing system used in Blue Engine.
-* `egui` and `epi`: The egui itself, required to obtain components and declrations for api design.
+* `egui`: The egui itself, required to obtain components and declrations for api design.